Self-Guided

 18

-Join contributor Thomas S. Wermuth in a discussion about the newly released book (May 15), Fire and Freedom.
+Join us in the Steinberg Room on Thursday, June 18th as Thomas S. Wermuth joins us for a discussion about the newly released book (May 15), Fire and Freedom.
 Showcasing New York's central role in the revolution, Fire and Freedom highlights the stories of people and events previously hidden from popular view, unveiling a new vision of this famous narrative.
+Register to get an email reminder the day before the program.
+Registration is optional.

 View Event →